 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-The ability to fabricate and fit products for bus, truck and trailer applications
+Fabricate products for bus, truck and trailer applications.

-The ability to perform basic welding, thermal cutting, heating and gouging
+Perform basic welding, thermal cutting, heating and gouging.

-Be employed as an apprentice in the automotive manufacturing industry as evidenced by a letter of support from your employer
+Be employed as an apprentice in the industry.

 To be prepared for this course, we recommend that you have: